noejon/noejon.com/src/content/future-posts/the-software-developer-interview-conundrum-part-2.md

 Noj: Talking about well oiled process, in [part 1](./the-software-developer-interview-conundrum-part-1) you have shown us the different type of interviews a software developer might encounter.
 And you told us that none is perfect.
 So what is your choice when it comes to assess technical skills?

 Jon: As I said in the article, I am quite fond of two particular type of interviews.
-The take home and pairing exercise, when not a disguised coding test.
+The take home and pairing exercises, the latter when it is not a disguised coding test.
 So I usually do a combination of both of those

 Noj: Did you not say you wanted everything done and dusted in 10 days for the right candidate?

 Jon: I see your point.
 Let's start talking about the take home test.
-First of all, I always ask the interviewee if they have a project that have been or are working on that they are proud of.
-If they have one and are keen to base the pairing interview on this, they can just avoid the take home test and send us that project.
+First of all, I always ask interviewees if they have a project they have been, or are working on that they are proud of.
+If they have one they are keen to base the pairing interview on this, they can just avoid the take home test and send us that project.

 Otherwise they are asked to do a take home test.
 It should not take more than 2 hours and I mean it.
 The task is simple enough, and all the expectations are written in the task description, so no surprises.

 Noj: You said something about the pairing session being on their project?

-Jon: Yes, the pairing session happens on either their own projects or the take home test.
-Candidates are asked before the pairing interview on what they would improve.
-And this is what the pairing session is on.
+Jon: Yes, the follow up pairing session happens either on their own projects or the take home test.
+Part of the take home challenge is to identify what they would improve.
+And that is what the pairing session is based on.

 Noj: That's smart.
 That helps check that it's actually their code, right?

 Jon: Exactly.
-The pairing session starts with them explaining their code.
-And then we go on an build together.
+The pairing session starts with them taking us through their code.
+And then we go on and build a feature together.

 This session is, again, a place where human interaction is at the forefront.
 Putting candidates at ease is paramount, and that happens by providing inputs, feedback and coding with them.

-If you see they block on something, if you have the answer tell them.
-If you don't google for them the first time and let them know you just googled.
+If you see they are blocked on something you have the answer to, tell them.
+If you don't have an answer, google for them the first time and let them know you just googled.
+So they are not afraid to do it also.

 Noj: So really as if you were pairing in your day to day job!
-So what are you getting out of the pairing session?
+What are you getting out of the pairing session?

-Jon: To assess how well they collaborate, communicate and take feedback.
-The technical part is assessed more so by looking at the code prior, and when they explain their code at the beginning.
-It also shows interviewees what they can expect when working with the team.
+Jon: I assess how well they collaborate, communicate and take feedback.
+The technical part is assessed more so by looking at the code prior, and when they take us through their code.
+The pairing session also shows interviewees what they can expect when working with the team.

 Noj: So that's it for the interview process?

 Jon: Depends on seniority.
 For a tech lead, staff or principal engineer I would also throw a system design interview in the mix.
 And follow the same principle of human interaction.

-Noj: That's it?
+Noj: Now that's it?

-Jon: That's it, after that if we all agree on hiring the person the offer goes out on the same day or the day after.
+Jon: That's it.
+If we then all agree on hiring the person the offer goes out on the same day or the day after.

 Noj: But Jon, with this little amount of interviews, how can you make sure a 100% that the person is or is not a right fit?

-Jon: You can never really make sure that they are a fit...
+Jon: You can never really make sure of it...
 You will miss out on extraordinary engineers because they had a bad day.
-Or hire someone who was not a good fit.
+Or occasionally hire someone who was not a good fit.
 But more often than not you'll get the right person.

 Noj: We are getting close to the end of today's episode, any last word for us?

 Jon: As an interviewer, a successful outcome of the interview should be your goal when getting into the interview.
 So do everything you can to achieve this goal.

 Noj: Thank you so much for your time today!
-And for out ~~listeners~~ readers to take the time to get here (looks like I figured out this strikethrough stuff as well)
+And for our ~~listeners~~ readers to take the time read it all (looks like I figured out this strikethrough stuff as well).

 That's all folks!